 Via Försäkringskassan you can become eligible for various forms of compensation, such as for having your home and car adapted to your needs, or various other financial benefits.

 You can receive support from the health and medical care services in the form of rehabilitation and prescriptions for aids (devices to help you).
-If you have any questions about what support is available for you, contact your county council or region.
+If you have any questions about what support is available for you, contact your region.

 You can also be given individual support by your municipality.
 This can be in the form of personal assistance, special needs housing, or an attendant to help you get around.
 If you have difficulties travelling on your own or on public transport (buses, trains, trams) you may be eligible for transport services (Färdtjänst).
 This means you travel in a taxi or a minibus.
 If you have any questions about what help is available for you, contact the social services in your municipality.

 If you have an impairment you may also be eligible for special support in the form of a job or other activity that you can do.
 This includes help in getting employed in special forms of employment and applying for working aids.

 Funktionsrätt Sverige, or the Swedish Disability Rights Federation, is an umbralla organisation for a large number of national disability organisations.

 Synskadades Riksförbund, the Swedish Association of the Visually Impaired, is non-profit organisation protecting the interests of the visually impaired.